 Our priority is to deliver value for the UK and we are committed to strategically aligning our work to the long-term international priorities of the UK.

-We support the broad long-term international policy interests and priorities of the Foreign and Commonwealth Office, other relevant UK government departments and the devolved governments in Scotland, Wales and Northern Ireland.
+We support the broad long-term international policy interests and priorities of the Foreign, Commonwealth & Development Office, other relevant UK government departments and the devolved governments in Scotland, Wales and Northern Ireland.

 Communicating with the UK and devolved governments

 We conduct an extensive consultation process as part of developing the British Council’s Corporate Plan.
 We seek comments and representations from government departments, other public bodies and major sector organisations on our priorities and focus.